Johnny Ace: Legacy

-Rock-and-roll historian Harry Hepcat noted that, "Johnny Ace was a crooner who sounded like Johnny Mathis with soul...
+Rock-and-roll historian Harry Hepcat noted that "Johnny Ace was a crooner who sounded like Johnny Mathis with soul...
 Soon after the death of Johnny Ace, Varetta Dillard recorded 'Johnny Has Gone' for Savoy Records in early 1955.
 She incorporated many of Ace's song titles in the lyrics.
 This was the first of the many teen tragedy records that were to follow in the later 50s and early 1960s."

 In addition to Dillard's "Johnny Has Gone", at least four other tribute records to Ace were released in 1955: Frankie Ervin's "Johnny Ace's Last Letter"; The Rovers' "Salute To Johnny Ace"; Linda Hayes' "Why, Johnny, Why?"; and The Five Wings’ "Johnny's Still Singing".

 Bob Dylan and Joan Baez performed "Never Let Me Go" on tour with the Rolling Thunder Revue in 1975.
-The same song would also be covered by Luther Vandross in 1993, as the title track to his eighth studio album.
-Elvis Presley recorded "Pledging My Love" in his last studio session, in 1976.
-The song appeared on the album Moody Blue in 1977.
+Luther Vandross covered this song in 1993 as the title track to his eighth studio album.
+Elvis Presley recorded "Pledging My Love" in his last studio session, in 1976; the song appeared on the album Moody Blue in 1977.

-Paul Simon wrote and performed the song "The Late Great Johnny Ace" (1983), in which a boy, upon hearing of the death of Ace, orders a photograph of the deceased singer: "It came all the way from Texas / With a sad and simple face / And they signed it on the bottom / From the Late Great Johnny Ace."
+Paul Simon wrote and performed the song "The Late Great Johnny Ace" (1983), in which a boy, upon hearing of the death of Ace, orders a photograph of the deceased singer: "It came all the way from Texas/With a sad and simple face/And they signed it on the bottom/From the Late Great Johnny Ace."
 The song develops a touching counterpoint with the death of two other Johnnies – John Lennon and John F. Kennedy.
-Simon also performed "Pledging My Love" on his tour of Europe and North America in 2000.

 David Allan Coe covered "Pledging My Love", introducing the song with his own recollections of hearing the news of Ace's death.

 Ace is mentioned in "House Band in Hell", by Root Boy Slim, and in the song "Johnny Ace", by Dash Rip Rock.

 "Pledging My Love" was used in the 1973 film Mean Streets, directed by Martin Scorsese; the 1983 film Christine, directed by John Carpenter; the 1985 film Back to the Future, directed by Robert Zemeckis; and the 1992 film Bad Lieutenant, directed by Abel Ferrara.

 The Teen Queens' song "Eddie My Love", originally entitled "Johnny My Love", was written in memory of Ace.

 The Swiss singer Polo Hofer and the Schmetterband wrote the song "Johnny Ace" in 1985; it was released on the album Giggerig.

 Will Oldham noted Ace's death in the lyrics of his song "Let the Wires Ring", on his 2000 album Guarapero/Lost Blues 2.

-Dave Alvin's 2011 album, Eleven Eleven, contains the song "Johnny Ace Is Dead", about Ace's death.
+Dave Alvin's 2011 album Eleven Eleven, contains the song "Johnny Ace Is Dead", about Ace's death.

 The Squirrel Nut Zippers' Christmas album, Christmas Caravan (1998), contains the song "A Johnny Ace Christmas", a love song about Ace killing himself on Christmas.